abdonkov/FileExplorerInterceptor/README.md

 This is an application that only has a tray icon in the system tray (mainly for easier exit if needed) and runs in the background.

-- The application watches for Window Creation Events *(through Windows Automation API)*.
+- The application watches for Window Creation Events *(by setting a WinEventHook from the Win32 API)*.

 - When a new file explorer window is created, the application checks what folder is opened and what files are selected *(through Shell Objects for Scripting API)*.